robatwilliams/es-compat/README.md

 [ESLint](https://eslint.org) supports targeting a specific ECMAScript version, and [eslint-plugin-es-x](https://github.com/eslint-community/eslint-plugin-es-x) allows forbidding individual language features.
 However when building applications, what we target are particular browser/runtime versions.
 This project lets you check compatibility by specifying those targets directly via a browserslist.
 It will figure out which individual features you can use, by looking up those targets in the [MDN compatibility dataset](https://github.com/mdn/browser-compat-data).

+## Usage scenario examples

+If you're not using a transpiler, run the tool/linter on your source code to ensure you're not using language features that aren't supported in your application's supported browsers.

+If you transpile your own code but not 3rd party libraries, run the tool/linter on your output bundles to ensure they're not using language features that aren't supported in your application's supported browsers.

 ## Scope

 ECMAScript language features only; this includes syntax, built-ins, and methods.